xbaotg/DocILE/README.md

 ### Config

-You can view and edit the config [here](config.py).
+You can view and edit the configuration [here](config.py).
 In this file, you can config whether the model will use Post-Processing, Fast Gradient Method, and how to Ensemble outputs, you can also customize any Optimizer and Scheduler you want to use to train the model.

 ### Train